SaugatGurung20/Saugat-React-Portfolio/README.md

 ## Installation

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine: git clone git@github.com:SaugatGurung20/Saugat-React-Portfolio.git
 2. Navigate to the project directory:
 3. Install dependencies:

 ## Usage
+To accss live url : https://saugatgurung20.github.io/Saugat-React-Portfolio/
 To run the application locally:

 Enter npm run dev in you terminal then open the generated link to open my website